Chandra Time#

 YYYYDDDhhmmsssss (integer) |

-The standard built-in Time formats that are available in CxoTime
+Some of more useful built-in Time formats that are also available in CxoTime

 are: